 The majority of participants will be receiving a heterologous boost, which is at variance with the current UK approved schedules.
 Furthermore, those randomised to receive NVXCoV2373 will be receiving a vaccine that is yet to receive MHRA emergency approval.
-However, without raising significant safety concerns.
-Also, mixed BNT162b2/ NVXCoV2373 and be well tolerated with no safety concerns.
+However, NVXCoV2373 has been administered to over 1400 adolescents in an ongoing clinical trial, without raising significant safety concerns.
+Also, a mixed BNT162b2/ NVXCoV2373schedule has already been studied in COMCOV2 and similarly found to be well tolerated with no safety concerns.